leap-project/leap-project.github.io/_team/mathias-lecuyer.md

   teaser: /assets/images/team/mathiasl.jpg
 ---

-## Assistant Professor in Computer Schience at UBC
+## Professor in Computer Schience at UBC

 I am an Assistant Professor in Computer Schience at UBC.
 Before that, I was a postdoc researcher at Microsoft Research in NY, and even before I completed my PhD at Columbia University under the supervision of Roxana Geambasu, Augustin Chaintreau, and Daniel Hsu.